 There's a lot to admire in Dune: Part One, especially in terms of the impressive world-building and the excellent cast.
 However, you're left thinking about how good the second part will be, rather than being totally fulfilled with this movie.
 Let's hope this isn't our only visit to Arrakis.

-Dune is released in UK cinemas on October 21 and in US cinemas on October 22.
-It will also be available to watch on HBO Max in the US from the same day.
+Dune is out now in cinemas and will also be available to watch on HBO Max in the US.

 You Might Also Like